 Gears, goggles and glamour; Corsets, crafts and creativity; Sci-fi, silliness and steampunk; Dirigibles, dancing and DIY; Physics, phonics and phoenixes; Bustles, balloons and beads; Lace, leather and life; Fantasy, feathers and flaws; Paper, piercings and pirates!

-For the past 4+ years, my husband, tiny dog and I have been living the lives of vagabonds and bouncing between places as far off as Bulgaria and as familiar as my childhood state of Minnesota.
-Beginning spring of 2018, I’ll be in Germany full time for at least two years.
+For the past 5+ years, my husband, tiny dog and I have been living the lives of vagabonds and bouncing between places as far off as Bulgaria and as familiar as my childhood state of Minnesota.
+I’m currently living in the Black Forest of Germany, which has really been getting me interested in fairy tales lately.
 After that?
 We’ll see which way the wind is blowing.

 What do I Write?